daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ```
 After the installation, acme.sh could change the shebang to bash to get a better performance if you have bash on your machine.

-Of cause, if you just use it on your own, it can be any valid shebang on your machine.
+Of course, if you just use it on your own, it can be any valid shebang on your machine.
 It could be `sh` or `bash`, it's up to you.

 ### 5. There must be 2 functions in your script: